Twenkid/HLS-Insert-ID3-Timed-Metadata/README.md

 Notes by Todor Arnaudov regarding working on a task

-# "Insert ID3 timed metadata in an HLS stream" on Linux or Windows, without using the Apple tools (with which it's easy).
+## "Insert ID3 timed metadata in an HLS stream" on Linux or Windows

-Applying on m3u8 ... etc.
+There are proper tools for Apple/MacOS.

-See also the other HLS repositories in Twenkid's profile:
+See also the other HLS/m3u8 related repositories in Twenkid's profile:

 https://github.com/Twenkid/hls-creator
 https://github.com/Twenkid/HLS-M3U8-Playlist-Operations